ChiaCheng-Tsai/FentonStokesClass/README.md

 For the Stokes solution, it is extended from the 5th-ordered solution of Fenton (1985) to a 7th-ordered one based on a symbolic computation.

-And for the Fourier and  5th-order Cnoidal waves, they are simply an objected-oriented revision.
+And for the Fourier and  5th-order Cnoidal waves, they are simply objected-oriented revisions.

 by CC Tsai (http://cctsai.wixsite.com/mhlab)